Updated: Jun 30, 2021

 What exercises?
 Well, I like these:

 1) Long tones - I use the ones Mr. Adam had me do.

 2) Cichowicz flow studies - Slowly.
 Think Trumpet Yoga.
 Slow stretching.

 3) Descending half steps like early Schlossberg exercises.

 Remember, everything you do is a tone study.
 It doesn't matter if you can play high or fast if the tone is garbage.
 Everything we play, every exercise, study, excerpt, solo, band piece, whole note, must have a beautiful tone.
 Approach the simple things with a simple goal: play with a beautiful sound.

-Now, get after it and find the rich, resonant center.
+Now, get after it.
+Find the rich, resonant center.
 Find the sparkle and brilliance in your sound.
 Go fire it up!!